-Re: Council Recommendations for the 2018 Pacific Halibut Catch Sharing Plan for Area 2A and Annual Fishery Regulations
+Re: Council Recommendations for the 2019 Pacific Halibut Catch Sharing Plan for Area 2A and Annual Fishery Regulations

-Dear Dr. Wilson:
+Barry Dear Mr. Thom:

-The Pacific Fishery Management Council (Council) adopted recommended changes to the 2018 Pacific Halibut Catch Sharing Plan (CSP) for Area 2A and annual fishery regulations at their November 2017 meeting in Costa Mesa, California and we have transmitted the Council's recommendations to the National Marine Fisheries Service requesting adoption of regulations consistent with the Council's recommendation.
-The Council recommendations for the 2018 CSP and regulations are described below.
+The Pacific Fishery Management Council (Council) adopted recommended changes to the Pacific Halibut Catch Sharing Plan (CSP) for Area 2A and annual fishery regulations for 2019 at their November 2018 meeting in San Diego, California.
+This letter transmits the Council's request that the National Marine Fisheries Service adopt regulations consistent with the Council's recommendation.
+The Council recommendations for the 2019 CSP and regulations are described below.

-The Council-recommended changes for the Washington halibut fishery are detailed in the report provided by the Washington Department of Fish and Wildlife (Agenda Item E.1.a, WDFW Report 1).
+The Council-recommended changes for the Washington recreational halibut fishery are detailed in the report provided by the Washington Department of Fish and Wildlife (Agenda Item F.1.a, Supplemental WDFW Report 1).
+A joint report from Washington Department of Fish and Wildlife and Oregon Department of Fish and Wildlife (Agenda Item F.1.a Supplemental ODFW-WDFW Report 1) describes the Council-recommended changes to the Columbia River sub-area.